mrdbourke/tensorflow-deep-learning/README.md

 **NOTE:** this readme is a work in progress & will be updated as more materials are built... maybe we'll livestream some of the final stretch of development

-the repo may look rough at the moment.. but give her a month or so (maybe a little longer, because a month is Christmas) and she'll be a work of art! - Daniel Bourke, 26 Nov 2020

 # Status (26 Jan 2021):

 * **Currently:** Making materials for 06, 07 (slides & tidying notebook) + cleaning up/adding to the README (what you're reading)